manubb/barbiche/README.md

 # Barbiche - Template engine for DOM &amp; JS

 Barbiche is a logic-full template engine for browser environment.
-It is currently ~~alpha and should be used only for testing as syntactic changes are very likely to happen~~ beta and syntactic changes are less likely to happen.
+It is currently beta and syntactic changes are less likely to happen.

 Source code is clean, readable and short (around 600 lines parser included).